davidrhoden/davidrhoden-basic-netlify/notes/cloudcannon-date-formatting-mar-1-2024.md

 ---
   title:  I just need the exact date something changed.
 Is that so much to ask from a computer?
+Notes for March 1, 2024.
   date: 2024-03-01T00:00:00
   excerpt: The computer could easily tell me the exact date, but the people programming the app want it to seem friendly.
   summary: The computer could easily tell me the exact date, but the people programming the app want it to seem friendly.
   image: /timeline/cloudcannon-date-formatting.png
   tags:
-    - notes
+    - note
     - date formatting
     - relative dates
     - gripes